JuliaLang/julia/doc/manual/parallel-computing.rst

     julia> exception on 2: in anonymous: rand2 not defined

-Processor 1 knew about the function ``rand2``, but process 2 did not.
+Process 1 knew about the function ``rand2``, but process 2 did not.
 To make your code available to all processes, the ``require`` function will automatically load a source file on all currently available processes::